Your 2024 Career Horoscope Is Here & The Ladder Is Yours To Climb

 Pisces Sun & Rising:

 Pisces, you’re likely to start off the year in a more low-key mood where you’re focused on your friendships and your spiritual goals due to Capricorn and Aquarius season lighting up those sectors of your life.
-Then once Pisces Season begins, followed by the new moon in your sign on March 10, and Mars’ entrance into your sign March 22, you’ll feel confident and motivated to kick things up a notch in your career, with Saturn’s continued transit in your sign serving to anchor you and make sure your professional decisions are aligned with your purpose.
+Then once Pisces Season begins, followed by the New Moon in your sign on 10th March, and Mars’ entrance into your sign 22nd March, you’ll feel confident and motivated to kick things up a notch in your career, with Saturn’s continued transit in your sign serving to anchor you and make sure your professional decisions are aligned with your purpose.

 AdvertisementADVERTISEMENT

-Jupiter’s retrograde through Gemini on October 9 brings you closer to your ideal professional reality, because it will expose the times when you’ve lied to yourself about what you really want to be doing.
-You may experience a period of aimlessness at the start of this retrograde, but the full moon in Aries on October 17 signifies that another reward is right around the corner — so keep the faith and remain optimistic about your career prospects as you enter the fourth quarter.
-And remember Pisces: to really achieve what your heart desires, you must be disciplined.
+Jupiter’s retrograde through Gemini on 9th October brings you closer to your ideal professional reality, because it will expose the times when you’ve lied to yourself about what you really want to be doing.
+You may experience a period of aimlessness at the start of this retrograde, but the full moon in Aries on 17th October signifies that another reward is right around the corner — so keep the faith and remain optimistic about your career prospects as you enter the fourth quarter.
+And remember Pisces: To really achieve what your heart desires, you must be disciplined.